Savvythelegend/PGDocs/docs/replica_cluster.md

 ## Standalone Replica Clusters

-!!!
-Important
+:::important
-    Standalone Replica Clusters were previously known as Replica Clusters before the introduction of the Distributed Topology strategy in CloudNativePG 1.24.
+Standalone Replica Clusters were previously known as Replica Clusters
+    before the introduction of the Distributed Topology strategy in CloudNativePG 1.24.